 Pro’s for a paid tour

 - You know what you buy and if the tour doesn’t deliver you can ask for a refund

-- You support a local company
+- Most times, you’ll support a local company

 - The guide will receive a fair wage for their time and expertise.